How to Handle a Credit Card Processing Outage

 2. Have backup equipment available at all times in case of widespread power outages.

 While life isn’t always predictable, expecting the unexpected is the best way to avoid being taken by surprise when it happens.
-And when you have a few pieces of backup equipment and partner with a reliable payment processor, a credit card processing outage should be—at most—a minor inconvenience.
+When you have a few pieces of backup equipment and partner with a reliable payment processor, a credit card processing outage should be—at most—a minor inconvenience.

 A.J.
 Almeda E-Commerce Expert